edgecase/bird-wave/doc/adding-om-component.md

 ```

 When a user taps on the '+', our objective is to take the current date, find
-the next date in the /dates/ vector and push it onto the channel.
+the next date in the _dates_ vector and push it onto the channel.
 Similarly,
 for the '-' button, we find the previous date and push it onto the channel.

 ## Implementation

-We can add our /date-plus/ component as a sibling to the select element, like
+We can add our _date-plus_ component as a sibling to the select element, like
 so (only showing lines 7 and after from the above snippet):

 ```clojure